adr/madr/docs/decisions/0012-use-curly-brackets-to-denote-placeholder.md

 Idea taken from <https://github.com/schubmat/DecisionCapture/blob/master/templates/captureTemplate_full.md>

-* Good, because kept in markdown as is
+* Good, because kept in Markdown as is
 * Bad, because could be mixed up with an HTML element